dikyardiyanto17/webrtc-sfu/README.md

          })
 ```

-- For creating receiving transport, its the same as producing transport
+- For creating receiving transport, its the same as producing transport.
+First, Get Capabilities, createDevices, and the rest is the same with a bit twist

 Client Side
 ```js